cferdinandi/houdini/README.md

 ### Global Settings

-You can pass options and callsbacks into Houdini through the `init()` function:
+You can pass options and callbacks into Houdini through the `init()` function:

 	houdini.init({
 		toggleActiveClass: 'active', // Class added to active toggle elements